 7. Privileges of Elite Members may Be Reduced:

-If you are an elite member of the airline, you will not be eligible for many of the benefits that are available to members.
+If you are an elite member of the airline, you may not be eligible for many of the benefits that are available to members.
 However, you will continue to earn award miles.
-These may be at a reduced rate and other restrictions may apply.
+These may be at a reduced rate, and other restrictions may apply.

 Frontier, Spirit, and Allegiant offer reward miles to their elite members as well.